 BROOME TALENT TASK FORCE INTERVIEW SERIES: JANET HERTZOG

-This week the spotlight's on our first interview canidate in the Broome Talent Taskforce series, Janet Hertzog.
+Up first in the Broome Talent Task Force series: Janet "Jan" Hertzog.
 As Director of Continuing Education and Workforce Development at SUNY Broome, she has not earned her title without hard work and patience.
-Schooling through SUNY Broome, University of Buffalo, and Buffalo State have prepared her for the rigor of the director position.
-The challenge of utilizing technologies such as videoteleconfrences and raising a family while earning her masters gives her the cutting edge of understanding to improve Broome’s 2-year programs for individuals in the workforce looking to maintain or improve their positions.
+Her education through SUNY Broome, the University of Buffalo, and Buffalo State have prepared her for the rigor of the director position.
+The challenge of utilizing technologies such as video teleconfrences and raising a family while earning her masters gives her the cutting edge of understanding to improve Broome’s 2-year programs for individuals in the workforce looking to maintain or improve their positions.

 With the contemporary workforce aging out, the supply of certified trade workers does not come close to the demand of the employers.
 Companies want certifications and skills that trade workers don’t have due to the time restrictions of working in the trades.
 Through a combination of flexible time slots and “badge” programs, Jan seeks to help not only the students, but also the employers who are looking for skilled trade workers with a specific set of unique skills certified by SUNY Broome.

 Jan sees SUNY Broome itself as one of the greatest opportunities for workforce development in Broome County.
 Alongside SUNY Broome’s new Associate Vice President and Dean of STEM, Dr. Michele Snyder, who has a deep background in workforce development, Jan feels confident that SUNY Broome can develop new programs that help trade students get the skills they need, the jobs they want, at a time that works for them.